ros-controls/joss_paper/paper.md

 There is a possibility for composing already implemented `RobotHW` instances which is ideal for constructing control systems for robots where parts come from different suppliers, each supplying their own specific `RobotHW` instance.
 The rest of the `hardware_interface` package defines read-only or read-write typed joint and actuator interfaces for abstracting hardware away.
 Through these typed interfaces this abstraction enables easy introspection and increases maintainability.

 The `controller_manager` is responsible for managing the lifecycle of controllers, and hardware resources through the interfaces and handling resource conflicts between controllers.
 The lifecycle of controllers is not static.
-It can be queried and modified at runtime through standard `ROS services` provided by the `controller_manager`: start, stop, configure.
+It can be queried and modified at runtime through standard `ROS services` provided by the `controller_manager`: start, stop, configure, etc...

 ![Overview](images/overview.png)